abhishekbhartiind/solid-ts/README.md

 ## Introduction

-In the `legacy` directory, you will find implementations wiht problems.
+In the `legacy` directory, you will find some violations of the principles.
 In the `refactor` directory, you will find some refactorings applying SOLID principles.

 ## Setup